Transcatheter aortic valve implantation for patients with symptomatic severe native aortic stenosis

 Guidance Recommendation

-The Ministry of Health’s Medical Technology Advisory Committee has recommended transcatheter aortic valve implantation (TAVI) for symptomatic severe native aortic stenosis (AS) in line with the following criteria:
+Transcatheter aortic valve implantation (TAVI) is recommended for inclusion on the MOH Implant Subsidy List (ISL) for treatment of patients with symptomatic severe native aortic stenosis (AS) in line with the following criteria:

-✓ TAVI may be considered for patients with symptomatic severe native AS who are inoperable or have an unacceptably high risk of mortality from surgical aortic valve replacement (SAVR) surgery and significant comorbidities.
+TAVI may be considered for patients with symptomatic severe native AS who are inoperable or at high risk of mortality from surgical aortic valve replacement (SAVR) surgery and significant comorbidities.

-Other patient characteristics where these conditions are clinically equivalent to inoperable risk (STS-PROM score ≥11%).
+Other patient characteristics where these conditions are clinically equivalent to inoperable or high risk (STS-PROM score ≥8%).
 These examples could include but are not limited to those listed in the Annex.
 Where appropriate, objective tools should be used to assess these characteristics.

 Funding status

-TAVI is recommended for inclusion on the MOH Implant Subsidy List (ISL).
-Listed models are recommended for subsidy when used in line with the abovementioned recommendations.
+Listed models on MOH ISL are recommended for subsidy when used in line with the abovementioned recommendations.